sethtrain/sethtrain.github.io/drafts/manager-readme.md

 As you've experienced I'm also in charge of hiring.
 This is another favorite thing to do.
 It is hard and tiring but in the end it is rewarding.

-I'm also in active of compensation, promotions, reviews and all the "managery" things you might think of.
+I'm also active in compensation, promotions, reviews and all the "managery" things you might think of.
 These things come with my role and I am eager to help where and how I can you navigate these conversations and situations.

 ### Team